spatialos/gdk-for-unity/docs/modules/transform-sync/how-it-works.md

 If the `TransformInternal` component has a high frequency update rate and the `Position` component has a low frequency update rate, then you have a net bandwidth saving compared to updating just the `Position` component at a high frequency!

+> The `TransformInternal` compression scheme comes with a drop in precision.
+The `FixedPointVector3` type utilises the Q21.10 fixed point format, for a range of -2097152 to 2097151.999 at 0.977mm (2^-10 metres) precision.
+The `CompressedQuaternion` utilises 10 bits to encode each quaternion element, which translates to a mean precision in Euler angles of 0.08 degrees.

 ###### **3. Atomicity.**
 The `TransformInternal` component contains more than just the location.
 If the other fields were on a separate component, you lose the guarantee that all fields are updated atomically.